sabinefrister/earthquakestoday/README.md

 Finally I added some test by example, because my time is running out.
 If you’d like to see more test written by me, check my projects: https://github.com/sabinefrister/browsermediarecorder and https://github.com/sabinefrister/soundrecorder

 ## Next Steps could be
+- Add more tests of course
-- Add pictures at least for the title
+- Add pictures at least for the title, additionally to every "card" at the top
+- Prettify data:
-- Prettify the “Where” (Location) of the event in an standardized way.
-Instead of “22 km SSW of Mammoth, Wyoming” something like “Near Mammoth, Wyoming, USA” and differentiate between places in USA and countries all around the world.
+    - Show the “Where” (Location) of the event in an standardized way.
+Instead of “22 km SSW of Mammoth, Wyoming” something like “Near Mammoth, Wyoming, USA” or just "Whyoming, USA" and differentiate between places in USA and countries all around the world.
+    - Capitalize first letters of earthquake for example in "What kind of?"
 - More features could be
     - collect data by states of USA and show a diagram how many events in every state
     - collect data by countries or continents and show a diagram how many events in every country/ on every continent
 - Add more user actions, at least with a carousel element for the “Something special going on today?” section
     - Eg. picture of vulcano erruption and text “No vulcano erruption today.
 What a relief :-)” and the same for other potential events like “nuclear explosion”, “meteorite”…
     - This section could be a little funny
-- Add more tests of course
+- Refactor a little bit
+    - eg. Sections with Display card could be a component by itself.
+I didn't do it because of the data flow from parent to children
+- Solve Problem
     - When the jsonp request timed out, an error will be shown in an alert component from react bootstrap and in the console of the browser, there is a warning about "findDOMNode is deprecated in StrictMode".
-This is a known problem with the react bootstrap library. https://github.com/react-bootstrap/react-bootstrap/issues/5075
-But maybe there is a way around it.
+This is a known problem with the react bootstrap library. https://github.com/react-bootstrap/react-bootstrap/issues/5075 But maybe there is a way around it.

 ## Deployment
 On Heroku CLI